intel-analytics/ipex-llm/docker/llm/serving/xpu/docker/README.md

 ```
 After the container is booted, you could get into the container through `docker exec`.

-To run model-serving using `BigDL-LLM` as backend, you can refer to this [document](https://github.com/intel-analytics/BigDL/tree/main/python/llm/src/bigdl/llm/serving).
+To run model-serving using `IPEX-LLM` as backend, you can refer to this [document](https://github.com/intel-analytics/IPEX-LLM/tree/main/python/llm/src/ipex_llm/serving).